Playboy-Player/pytorch_dart/README.md

 ### For Android developers

-libtorch for android needs a specific version of NDK,so [install NDK](https://developer.android.com/studio/projects/install-ndk?hl=zh-cn) and choose version 21.4.7075529
+Libtorch for Android requires a specific version of the NDK.
+Install NDK version 21.4.7075529 as instructed [here](https://developer.android.com/studio/projects/install-ndk?hl=zh-cn).

-Then add a row in `android/local.properties` in your project
+Add the NDK path to your project's `android/local.properties`:

 ```dart
 ndk.dir=<path_to_your_ndk>/21.4.7075529
 ```

-After adding a row,your `local.properties` should look like this:
+Ensure that your `local.properties` file looks similar to:

 ```gradle
 flutter.sdk=/home/pc/flutter